A Framework for Collective Action

 - Teacher Preparation and Effectiveness: All caregivers and educators are equipped with evidence-informed skills to effectively engage all children through developmentally responsive practice.

-A Data-Driven Approach to Get Georgia Reading
+A Data-Informed Approach to Get Georgia Reading

 Children cannot learn when they are hungry, sick, or scared.

-Abandoning Conventional Approaches
+Challenging Conventional Approaches

 Let’s Get Georgia Reading

-Nearly 1 million children under age 9 live in Georgia.
+Over 1 million children under age 9 live in Georgia.
 The only way we can reach them all is if communities across the state join us in this effort.
 Local ownership and innovation is one of the Campaign’s guiding principles.